 Is damage to vehicles covered by homeowners insurance?

 Homeowners insurance doesn't cover repairs to vehicles that are damaged on your property by natural disasters.
 If your vehicle needs repairs, your car insurance would have to provide compensation to cover the damage.

 Imagine that your car is parked in your garage.
-Say that garage burns down during a wildfire or a tornado blows it apart.
+Say that the garage burns down during a wildfire or a tornado blows it apart.
 Even if the natural disaster affected your car while it was inside your garage, you wouldn't be able to make a homeowners insurance claim to repair or replace it.

 How do insurance companies pay for natural disasters?

 After you experience a natural disaster, the compensation you'll receive depends on the type of coverage that you've purchased.
 A policy's dwelling coverage comes in three forms: actual cash value, replacement cost value and extended or guaranteed value.

 Imagine that your home is destroyed by a natural disaster, and you have a policy with replacement value coverage.
 If your claim were successful, your insurer would account for your home's depreciation and subtract that figure from your final compensation.
 On the other hand, a replacement value policy doesn't account for depreciation, though it only pays up to your insurance policy's limit.